inf380p/fall2021/_posts/elliott/2020-10-28-code-talks-diversity.md

 <iframe src="https://trinket.io/embed/python/84d92ea244" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-For homework, I want you to use this new knowledge to improve an existing trinket, both by refactoring it and by adding some new feature using the abilities of classes.
+Next week, I'll ask you to use this new knowledge to improve an existing trinket, both by refactoring it and by adding some new feature using the abilities of classes.

 Volunteer for an example?

-# Final Projects Brainstorms
+# Final Project Ideas Next Week

-Time to make our final pairs & groups.

-* Pair up
-* Merge Final Idea
-* **Group Up** and discuss with your group

-Go around, state your proposed project, and work with the group to critique and strengthen it.
-Ask questions of each other!
-Take notes on how you'd revise your plan in light of the feedback you've gotten.
-At the end of class or tonight, Revise your plan as described in assignments.
+Come with a pull request, ready to discuss & revise.